Free-Polito/fare-question-maker-gui/README.md

 CREATE EXECUTABLE
 ==========
 For developing purposes only:
-* pyinstaller -D -F -n questionmaker -c "main.py"
+* `pyinstaller -D -F -n questionmaker -c "main.py"`
--> Tried only on Debian 8
+Tried only on Debian 8

 TODO
 ====